project-koku/koku-metrics-operator/docs/csv-description.md

 ## Introduction
 The `koku-metrics-operator` is an OpenShift Operator used to collect OpenShift usage data and upload it to [cost managment](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.5/html/getting_started_with_cost_management/assembly_introduction_cost_management).
 The operator queries Prometheus to create metric reports which are packaged and uploaded to cost management at [cloud.redhat.com](https://cloud.redhat.com).

-This operator is capable of functioning within a restricted network.
+This operator is capable of functioning within a disconnected/restricted network (aka air-gapped mode).
 In this mode, the operator will store the packaged reports for manual retrieval instead of being uploaded to cost management.
 Documentation for installing an operator within a restricted network can be found [here](https://docs.openshift.com/container-platform/4.5/operators/admin/olm-restricted-networks.html).

 For more information, reach out to <cost-mgmt@redhat.com>.
 ## Features and Capabilities